ibm-cloud-docs/pattern-pvs-ibmi-resiliency/overview.md

 # Overview
 {: #overview}

 The deploying resilient IBMi workloads on {{site.data.keyword.powerSys_notm}} pattern deploy a multi-region solution on {{site.data.keyword.powerSysShort}} that includes backup, high availability, and disaster recovery.
-This pattern can be used to provide an all-in approach for deploying a resilient power architecture within the {{site.data.keyword.powerSysShort}} for AIX workloads.
+This pattern can be used to provide an all-in approach for deploying a resilient power architecture within the {{site.data.keyword.powerSysShort}} for IBM i workloads.

 The solution does not address application or database level high available design.
 {: note}